Longines Conquest Cal.19AS 18ct 1955

 Very High Grade Cal.19AS, 19 Jewel Automatic Movement in Sparkling Condition.

-Beautiful 35mm Diameter Case, Correct Original Unsigned Longines Crown
+Beautiful Screw-Back Case, 35mm Excl. the Correct Original Unsigned Longines Crown

-Genuine Brown Leather Strap & Yellow Gold-Plated Buckle
+Genuine Brown Leather Strap & Plain Gold-Plated Buckle

 All in Absolutely Top Grade & Simply Stunning Condition